jimpames/RENT-A-HAL-MTOR-PERSONAL-EDITION-SOHO-26-MULTI-USER-SPEECH-UI-FOR-AI/readme.md

 we support ngrok tunnels in our wizard out of the box so you can bolt a domain to your rent-a-hal
 - note that if you use ngrok for domain service, you DO NOT need to open ANY firewall ports

-want to use ngrok to attach a domain to rent-a-hal so oyu don't need to change hardware firewall settings?
+want to use ngrok to attach a domain to rent-a-hal so you don't need to change hardware firewall settings?

 go ask AI at google: